Jbleezy/BO2-Reimagined/README.md

 * Added attachment name on HUD for upgraded attachment weapons
 * Increased volume of crafting sound and item pick up sound
 * Generators: increased capture reward points from 100 to 200
-* Generators: always give back refund points if player was in the generator zone when captured
+* Generators: always give back refund points if player was on the generator when captured
+* Generators: no longer lose capture progress if any players are on the generator when zombies are capturing
+* Generators: no longer gain capture progress if no players are on the generator when recapturing
-* Generators: recapture round zombies only drop Max Ammo if killed before taking first generator
+* Generators: capture round zombies only drop Max Ammo if killed before taking first generator
+* Generators: fixed capture round zombies not dropping Max Ammo when killed by a staff
 * Generators: fixed an issue where recapture sound and fx would play twice
 * Generators: waypoint arrow moves when offscreen
 * Giant Robots: each robot has an openable foot when 3 robots are active